guilhemmarchand/kafka-docker-splunk/README.md

 **First, let's create a new Sink connector that will consume a topic and forward to Splunk, for the ease of the demo we use the HEC event endpoint:**

-*Exec into the kafka-connect-1 container:*
+_Exec into the kafka-connect-1 container:_

 ```
-docker-compose exec kafka-connect-1 /bin/bash
+docker compose exec kafka-connect-1 /bin/bash
 ```

-*For Splunk on Docker template*
+_For Splunk on Docker template_

 ```
 curl localhost:18082/connectors -X POST -H "Content-Type: application/json" -d '{